BuildWithMarvin/InventoryApp/README.md

 ## Current Focus & Next Steps

-Right now, the app works great for basic inventory tracking, but it needs some heavy lifting to scale up for actual warehouse environments.
-My next goals for the project are:
+Right now, the app works for basic inventory tracking but is not yet designed for production use.
+Planned expansions for the project are:

 * **Handling larger datasets:** The mobile app will crash if a warehouse has thousands of items.
 I need to implement proper API-side pagination next to keep memory usage low on mobile devices.
 * **Administrative features:** Building a basic admin UI where managers can manage employee profiles, assign roles, and trigger PIN resets.